lenmus/lomse-docs/Installation.md

 ### Step 2: Create a folder for building ###

-When you generates the makefiles and build Lomse a lot of files are created and they have to go somewhere.
-The best apoproach is to put them in a completely separate directory, so that your source tree is unchanged.
+When you generate the makefiles and build Lomse a lot of files are created and they have to go somewhere.
+The best approach is to put them in a completely separate directory, so that your source tree is unchanged.
 Out-of-source builds are recommended.

 Create a directory to hold your build files (e.g. "build-lomse"), and move to it: